Please "like" and "share" this page and the individual pages you visit here.

 What is Gehenna?
 Verses like Joshua 18:16 tell us:Then the border went down to the farthest part of the hill located in front of the Ben-Hinnom Valley [i.e. the Valley of the Sons of Hinnom: Gehenna], north of the Refa'im Valley [Valley of the Giants] ...The valley of Hinnom (aka Gehenna) was frequently used by Pagan people for their religious rites.
 These rituals were abominations (i.e. violations of Jewish religious law):II Chronicles 28:1 Achaz was twenty years old when he began his reign, and he ruled sixteen years in Yerushalayim [Jerusalem].
 But he did not do what was right from the perspective of HaShem, as David his ancestor had done.Such abominable acts were so common that they entered the language as figures of speech.
 This is how Jesus used the phrase.
 For instance:

 3 Moreover, he made offerings in the Ben-Hinnom Valley [i.e. the Valley of Gehenna] and even burned up his own children as sacrifices, in keeping with the horrible practices of the pagans, whom HaShem had thrown out ahead of the people of Y'israel.KJV: Matthew 5:29 And if thy right eye offend thee, pluck it out, and cast it from thee: for it is profitable for thee that one of thy members should perish, and not that thy whole body should be cast into hell [i.e. Gehenna].And again:KJV: Luke 12:5 But I will forewarn you whom ye shall fear: Fear him, which after he hath killed hath power to cast into hell [i.e. Gehenna]; yea, I say unto you, Fear him.Some will argue that this doesn't prove Jesus wasn't speaking literally.
 Perhaps, but contrast this pointed counsel:KJV: Luke 17:2 It were better for him that a millstone were hanged about his neck, and he cast into the sea, than that he should offend one of these little ones.Who believes Hell is watery?
-No, Jesus was the celebrated 'Master of Parables,' as we read:Matthew 13:34 All these things Yeshua said to the crowds in parables; indeed, he said nothing to them without using a parable.While he frequently debated with the rabbis, Jesus focused his teachings on the common people he met.
+No, Jesus was the celebrated 'Master of Parables,' as we read:Matthew 13:34 All these things Yeshua said to the crowds in parables; indeed, he said nothing to them without using a parable.While according to the New Testament Jesus frequently debated with the rabbis, he focused his teachings on the common people he met.
 He obviously wanted to make his teachings clearly understood and relevant to their daily lives.
 He knew that the people of Jerusalem routinely carried their trash to the dump, a huge pit kept burning with fire and brimstone.
 The flames and the stench of the place were at times almost overwhelming.
 The city people viscerally understood that were a person to be thrown into those flames there would be no hope of survival!
 The very thought of it made one shutter.
 For this reason his analogy of Gehenna was well understood.
 A person 'cast' in there would have no hope of redemption.
-They understood him perfectly however the bishops made what clearly figurative appear to be literal.
+They understood him perfectly, however the bishops made what was clearly intended figuratively appear to be literal.

 The other word translated as Hell in the Bible is the Hebrew word Sheol.